 There are many techniques used to elevate the brow.
 The best type for you depends on several factors.
 The common types of brow lifts include:

 - Lateral brow lift – This technique is similar to an endoscopic lift, but with less dissection over the middle of the forehead.
-Ideal for patients who want a minimally invasive procedure and need accentuation of the lateral brow peak.
+It is ideal for patients who want a minimally-invasive procedure and need accentuation of the lateral brow peak.

 - Classic brow lift – The traditional brow lift involves an incision just behind the hairline and can obtain dramatic and predictable lifting of the brow.
 The disadvantages to this lift include the size of the incision as well as high incidence of scalp numbness associated with the procedure.
 It also raises the height of the forehead.
 A trichophytic brow lift is a variation of this technique better suited for patients with a high forehead.

 - Direct Brow lifting involves small incisions near the brow, often concealed in a forehead wrinkle.
-With this technique a small strip of skin is removed and the brows are raised and suspended in a more favorable position.
-This is often the best choice for male patients or those with thinning hair who’s incisions would not hide well with other techniques.
+With this technique, a small strip of skin is removed and the brows are raised and suspended in a more favorable position.
+This is often the best choice for male patients or those with thinning hair whose incisions would not hide well with other techniques.